kobor-lab/ACM_BCB/Introduction_Epigenetic_clocks.md

 ![Factors influencing epigenetic aging](figures/Factors_influencing_EpigeneticAging.png)

 *Figure 3.
-Biological and technical factors that influence epigenetic age estimates.*
+Biological and technical factors that influence epigenetic age estimates (Adapted and modified from materials developed by the Merrill Lab).*

 ---